 The HEMI Ram Classic is no slouch when it comes to performance, able to tow a maximum 10,620 pounds, giving full size trucks from General Motors a run for their money.
 Ram Classic with the V8 also has a 1,930 max payload capacity, and bed size can stretch as long as eight feet in the Ram Classic Tradesman regular cab.
 A five-link coil rear suspension works with electronic stability control and a roll mitigation system to keep wheel lift to a minimum and the truck centered on the road.
 Other standard features on the Ram 1500 Classic include a rear back up camera, 40/20/40 split-bench seating, 5-inch infotainment touchscreen, and an air filtration and air conditioning system.

-Ram has been facing sales declines in 2024, according to the Wall Street Journal.
-Right now Stellantis is offering hefty cash allowances on select Ram 1500‘s with V6 engines, sometimes with no monthly payments for 60-90 days.
+Ram has been facing a tough automotive enviornment according to the Wall Street Journal.
+Right now Stellantis is offering attractive cash allowances on select Ram 1500‘s with V6 engines.
 You can also get cash allowance on select Ram 1500 Big Horn and Ram 1500 Laramie, as well as on Ram 1500 Classic.
-Basically, any Ram you want can probably be found at a great price, so check your local Ram dealer for current offers.
+Check your local Ram dealer for best incentives as they do vary by region.

 Autosplainer is for informational purposes only.
 Best attempts are made to ensure reliability and timeliness of information.
 Autosplainer does not sell vehicles or offer products or services of any kind for sale.